North Kensington Social Justice Archive project

 Recording social justice and inequality

 The first stage of this project was the Discovery Phase.
 The purpose of this six-month phase was to create an opportunity for independent input from the communities of North Kensington and get a better understanding of what was wanted from the Social Justice.
 UCL Consultants were appointed to progress this piece of engagement.
 Their final report is below.
-The report is 109 pages in total, but an Executive Summary is provided in pages four to 16, which gives an overview of the project and its recommendations.
+The report is 109 pages in total; an executive summary is provided in pages four to 16, which gives an overview of the project and its recommendations.

 Physical copies of the report available at: